 It is laced with waterways and lakes, groves of palm trees, and colorful houses.
 This path will be an ideal bus trip for a tourist to take a glance at the beauty.
 The drawback with these buses is, the destination boards are depicted in the local language (Malayalam), and thus a commuter has to ascertain the destination, before boarding the bus.

 Followed by this, are the tuk-tuks locally known as auto-rickshaws.
 They are plenty of them crisscrossing the city.
 The only drawback with them is that their charges are on the higher side.
 Although the Transport Department of Kerala has fixed the official rate, the drivers are reluctant to commute passengers on the official tariff.
 It would be rare to find any tuk-tuk plying at less than Rs.
 20/- a kilometer.
 This is the thumb rule fixed informally by them.

 ALSO SEE Is Kochi and Cochin the same?

-Taxi cabs are rather limited and doesn’t find patronage except from the train stations and the international Airport, unless of course, it is hired for a full day.
-This may cost up to $30 – $35 a day for local sight seeing.
+Taxi cabs are rather limited and don’t find patronage except for the train stations and the international Airport unless of course, it is hired for a full day.
+This may cost up to $30 – $35 a day for local sightseeing.